 To properly use a bidet:

-- First locate soap and place it within arm's reach.
+- First locate a clean bar of soap and place it within arm's reach.

-- Locate a towel for drying and only use it with the bidet.
+- Choose a towel for drying and only use it with the bidet.
 Low-nap towels are preferable.

 - Turn on the water supply of the bidet and adjust it to a temperature that will be comfortable when sprayed on delicate body parts.

 - Straddling the bidet in the same direction that you would sit on a toilet, lower your body over the water coming from the spout of the bidet.
 Adjust the direction and angle of the spout if need be.